mlcommons/algorithmic-efficiency/docker/README.md

 -w <workload> \
 -b <debugging_mode> \
 ```
-If debugging_mode is `'true'` the main process on the container will persist after finishing the submission runner.
 This will print the container ID to the terminal.

 ### Starting a container w automated data download
-To run a docker container that will only download data:
+To run a docker container that will only download data (if not found on host):
 ```
 docker run -t -d \
 -v $HOME_DIR/data/:/data/ \